Find VA policies on privacy and patient rights, family rights, visitation, and more.

 One Veterans Drive

 Minneapolis, MN 55417-2309

-- Starting November 16, 2022, for inpatients who do not have COVID-19 and aren’t waiting on test results, you can have two (2) visitors per day.
-Additional exceptions will be made on a case-by-case basis (i.e.: end of life care).
-Everyone who enters our facilities is required to wear a face mask over their nose and chin at all times.
+- Starting May 22, 2023, for inpatients who do not have COVID-19 and aren’t waiting on test results, CLC and SCI/D patients may have 2 indoor visitors per resident/Veteran per day and 5 outdoor visitors per resident/Veteran per day.
+Additional exceptions will be made on a case-by-case basis (i.e.: compassionate care).

 Visiting hours and guidelines

 Patient visiting hours are from 9:00 a.m. to 9:00 p.m.
 You should report to the nurse's station before going to a patient's room.
 We encourage family and friends to visit patients in our facilities.